5tevo/gologger/README.md

-A simple Go logging system
+A simple Go logging system to sequentially log efficiently